Oberheim/Oberheim.github.io/_posts/2016-05-16-managing-software-complexity.markdown

 # Software Complexity

 When we design software, what we essentially do is abstract real world problems into code, we need to create an exact model of reality since we need to determine precisely how the domain works.
 It is difficult to interface accurately with the complex real world, that is not only approximately correct but exactly correct.
-This increases the *essential difficulty* of the code, which needs to be designed in such a way that as the software grows, the *accidental complexity* does not get out of hand and the project remains maintainable and sufficiently easy to understand.[^1]
+This increases the *essential complexity* of the code, which needs to be designed in such a way that as the software grows, the *accidental complexity* does not get out of hand and the project remains maintainable and sufficiently easy to understand.[^1]

 The most essential technique to reduce complexity is to design programs in such a way that we can focus on one part at a time, as Dijsktra pointed out that no one's skull is really big enough to contain a modern computer program (Dijkstra 1972).
 The system needs to be split up in several well defined components, the most important being: